Decision-Making for Emerging Technologies

 • Modeling the value of IoT for mass customization – This project received support from Pitch-In

-• How do companies operate in the deployment of AI?
+• How do companies gain value from AI?
 (Pradeep Debata) - This project is supported by CDT EPSRC